hoangsonww/DocuThinker-AI-App/README.md

 <h2 id="kubernetes">🚢 Kubernetes Integration</h2>

 - We are using **Kubernetes** for container orchestration and scaling.
 The app can be deployed on a Kubernetes cluster for high availability and scalability.
 - The Kubernetes configuration files are included in the repository for easy deployment.
-You can find the files in the `k8s` directory.
+You can find the files in the `kubernetes` directory.
 - Feel free to explore the Kubernetes configuration files and deploy the app on your own Kubernetes cluster.
 - You can also use **Google Kubernetes Engine (GKE)**, **Amazon EKS**, or **Azure AKS** to deploy the app on a managed Kubernetes cluster.